 When selecting a ribeye, look for one that is well-marbled with fat, as this will add flavor and juiciness to the steak.
 Opt for a ribeye that is at least 1 inch thick to ensure even cooking.

-See also How to cook fresh sweet peas
+See also How long to cook a quesadilla in the air fryer

 2. Seasoning the Ribeye